Pearson | PTE

 Often people get confused between connecting words and transitional words, however, there is a big difference.
 While connecting words connect the two sub-points of the main point, transitional words help you move from one point (aspect) to another.

-This is really easy to build, now, you cannot be just reading/listening all the time, to refresh ourselves we need to socialize.
+This is really easy to build, now, you cannot just read/listen all the time, to refresh ourselves we need to socialize.
 Play a word game with anyone in English, the rule of the game is to collect 3 words which mean the same and one opposite word for the given word.

-You may play this game with family members, friends or join any native English-speaking group to find people ready to work with you.
+You may play this game with family members, or friends or join any native English-speaking group to find people ready to work with you.
 Spend around 15 minutes doing this and you will see a change in your TOEFL word vocabulary.
 Do not forget the personal TOEFL Word journal we mentioned above.

-Lexical resources are nothing but the rich vocabulary words which are used to describe the topic, using correct adjectives and adverbs make an impact on your TOEFL writing as well as if you have proper vocabulary you will be able to understand the TOEFL reading module passages in a better manner and infer accurate answers.
+Lexical resources are nothing but the rich vocabulary words which are used to describe the topic, using correct adjectives and adverbs makes an impact on your TOEFL writing as well and if you have proper vocabulary you will be able to understand the TOEFL reading module passages in a better manner and infer accurate answers.
 Here again, we would request you to take a general list of adjectives and adverbs from any authenticated English vocabulary book and start the game.

-This time take a twist in your game, select a topic for building vocabulary on it, now either read authenticated literature text on it or listen to native English speakers podcast on it and make a note of all adjectives used by the author/speaker.
-The next step is you should be able to create your own story describing the topic you have just read/ heard in your own words using the adjectives just collected and addition of certain adverbs to it.
+This time take a twist in your game, select a topic for building vocabulary on it, now either read authenticated literature text on it or listen to a native English speaker's podcast on it and make a note of all adjectives used by the author/speaker.
+The next step is you should be able to create your own story describing the topic you have just read/ heard in your own words using the adjectives just collected and the addition of certain adverbs to it.
 This will help you research more and build on the TOEFL vocabulary.

 Do not forget your dream of studying abroad, so be consistent and optimistic.
 Relax and refresh yourself with mindful activities.